Quantum sensing with tunable superconducting qubits: optimization and speed-up: Adding Entanglement

-Subsequent measurement of both qubit states, for different delay times $\tau$ and different external fluxes $\Phi_{\rm{ext}}$, will allow the determination of the probabilities of all four possible two-qubit states.
-The pattern $P_{\vert 10\rangle}$ is shown in Fig.~\ref{Fig5}(b).
+Subsequent measurement of both qubit states, for different delay times $\tau$ and different external fluxes $\Phi_{\rm{ext}}$, allow the determination of the probabilities of all four possible two-qubit states.
+The pattern $P_{\vert 10\rangle}$ is shown in Fig.~\ref{Fig3}(c).
 It closely resembles that of the Ramsey fringes, but has double the frequency of $P_{\vert 10\rangle}$ oscillations, $\phi = 2\times\Delta\omega\times\tau$.
 The doubling of phase accumulation speed results in two times better accuracy of flux sensing at the same short sensing times.
 However, the pattern contrast also reduces quicker in comparison with a single qubit case, making the advantage less impressive for long measurement times.
-The quicker reduction of pattern contrast originates from the shortening of the coherence time $T_2$ with the growth of the system size $N$.
+This originates from the shortening of the coherence time $T_2$ with the growth of the system size $N$.
 In our simulations, we assume that the decoherence rates grow proportionately to the number of qubits used for sensing $\Gamma_N = N\Gamma$.
 In general, the pure dephasing rate is proportional to $\sim N^\alpha$, with $\alpha=1$ representing non-correlated noise and $\alpha=2$ representing correlated noise acting on all qubits.
-Experimental investigations into noise correlations between two or more superconducting qubits have only recently started to appear~\cite{correlations_1,correlations_2,correlations_3}.
-These results are important for quantum computation and quantum-enhanced sensing, and further experiments would be of great value.
+Experimental investigations into noise correlations between two or more superconducting qubits have only recently started to appear~\cite{correlations_1,correlations_2,correlations_3}, being important for quantum computation and quantum-enhanced sensing.

 Next, we simulate the flux sensing routines based on the Kitaev PEA run with a single qubit, and with two and three qubits prepared in the GHZ entangled state.
 We compare the accuracy of flux sensing achieved by employing entangled states to that of a single qubit.
 To perform the simulation we compute the probability patterns $P_{\vert 10...0\rangle}$ of the $N$-qubit states for $N=1,2,\ \rm{and}\ 3$ as